reactioncommerce/reaction-development-platform/README.md

 conflict with a real TLD.

 (Please use this convention for all networks created in the future.
-We do have some existing networks that are named like this and should work to transition them.)
+We do have some existing networks that are not named like this and should work to transition them.)

 ### Network List